mchenggit/kabanero-event/architecture/README.md

 ![Resource Dependencies](PipelineResources.jpg)

 - The `build` stage:
-  -  uses an input resource that is a source repository containing the source code for service  `svc-a`.
+  -  uses an input resource that is a source repository containing the source code for application `ui`.
-  - Produces an output docker image `svc-a`.
+  - Produces an output docker image `ui`.
-- All subsequent stages make use of the same docker image `svc-a` produced during the `build` stage, consistent with the notion of using an immutable image from build to production.
+- All subsequent stages make use of the same docker image `ui` produced during the `build` stage, consistent with the notion of using an immutable image from build to production.
-- The `system` stage depends on both the `svc-a` image, and on source repository `repo-sve`.
-This repository contains the source code for the tests that are to be compiled and run against the service `svc-a`.
+- The `system` stage depends on both the `ui` image, and on source repository `repo--ui-svt`.
+This repository contains the source code for the tests that are to be compiled and run against `ui`.
+- The `staging` stage has an additional dependency on service `svc-b`

 ## Sample Configuration